ericbulloch/kwmd/README.md

 Welcome!
 This is my personal repository for all things cyber security.
 I keep notes for commands that I regularly use and write ups for machines I have hacked on platforms like TryHackMe and VulnHub.

+## Hacking Flow

+I have been documenting the steps and scenarios that I often see in capture the flag events.
+I call this my [hacking flow](write_ups/flow.md).
+I use it as a reference and guide while I work on capture the flag events.
+My goal is for this to continue to evolve and become my one stop shop for bug bounties and capture the flag events.

 ## Tools

-The `tools` folder contains a list of commands that I regularly use and most importantly examples of how they are used.
+The tools folder contains a list of commands that I regularly use and most importantly examples of how they are used.
 Most of the tools come by default with Kali Linux.

 ## Write Ups